groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/cdr-to-gif.md

         - icon: "far fa-file-CDR"
           title: " About CDR File Format"
           content: |
-            A CDR file is a vector drawing image file that is natively created with CorelDRAW for storing digital image encoded and compressed.
-Such a drawing file contains text, lines, shapes, images, colours and effects for vector representation of image contents.
-CDR files can be opened with CorelDRAW as the primary application and can also be converted to other formats such as PDF, JPG, PNG, BMP and AI.
-It can be used for representation of various graphics data like brochures, tabloids, envelopes, and postcards.
+            A CDR file is a vector drawing image file that is natively created with CorelDRAW for storing digital images encoded and compressed.
+Such a drawing file contains text, lines, shapes, images, colors, and effects for vector representation of image contents.
+It can be used for the representation of various graphics data like brochures, tabloids, envelopes, and postcards.
 Besides CorelDRAW, other Corel products such as Corel Paintshop Pro and CorelDRAW Graphics suite can also open the CDR file formats.

           link: "https://docs.fileformat.com/image/cdr/"

     format:
         # format loop
-        - icon: "far fa-file-GIF"
+        - icon: "far fa-image"
           title: " About GIF File Format"
           content: |
             A GIF or Graphical Interchange Format is a type of highly compressed image.
 Owned by Unisys, GIF uses the LZW compression algorithm that does not degrade the image quality.
-For each image GIF typically allow up to 8 bits per pixel and up to 256 colours are allowed across the image.
-In contrast to a JPEG image, which can display up to 16 million colours and fairly touches the limits of the human eye.
-Back when the internet emerged, GIFs remained the best choice because they required low bandwidth and compatible for the graphics that consume solid areas of colour.
-An animated GIF combines numerous images or frames into a single file and displays them in a sequence to generate an animated clip or a short video.
-The colour limitations are up to 256 for each frame and are likely to be the least suitable for reproducing other images and photographs with colour gradient.
+For each image GIF typically allow up to 8 bits per pixel and up to 256 colors are allowed across the image.
+In contrast to a JPEG image, which can display up to 16 million colors and fairly touches the limits of the human eye.

           link: "https://docs.fileformat.com/image/gif/"